-• OMNI-DIRECTIONAL DRIVE CONTROL MODULE.
+- OMNI-DIRECTIONAL DRIVE CONTROL MODULE.
 This module receives the movement vector including linear and angular velocities from the transceiver.
-To control the motor speeds to steps are completed.
-First the capture from the motor enconders is used to get the motors speed.
-The speed of each motor generates the actual linear and angular velocities of the robot.
-The second step is to use these velocities along with transceiver velocities as inputs to the PID algorithm.
+To control the motor speeds two steps are completed: (i) Speeds are read from the motor enconders.
+The speed of each motor generates the actual linear and angular velocities of the robot. (ii) These velocities along with transceiver velocities are used as inputs to the PID algorithm.
 There are three independent PID algorithms in the process: the linear speed projection in the x and y coordinates of the robot and the angular velocity.
 The output of the PID is turned into speeds for each motor (using the motors geometry in the robot) and finally they are controlled to the correct speed with a PWM signal.
-This method has result in a really soft movement and slipping wheels are easily identified and corrected.

-- KICKER CONTROL SYSTEM.
+An illustration of the problem is shown in Figure 7. - KICKER CONTROL SYSTEM.
 Small Size soccer robots use different kicking designs to push the ball.
 We use a push type solenoid that kicks the ball.
 Solenoid kicker system needs a high power supply.
 For size restrictions robots have six 7.4V/700mA batteries, equivalent to 31 Watts of power.
 With this amount of power we obtain less than the solenoid requires for a minimum performance.
 The main idea in power elevation is to store energy, then discharge it when solenoid is activated.
-To solve this power problem we implement a four-layer system as follows: - 1.
+To solve this power problem we implement a fourlayer system as follows:

 Voltage transformation.
-The 14.8 dc voltage obtained from the batteries is increased using a (PicoElectronics IRF100S) dc-dc converter [6] to reach 110 volts.
+The 14.8 dc voltage obtained from the batteries is increased using a (Pico Electronics IRF100S) dc-dc converter [10] to reach 110 volts.
 The output is used to charge up two 2200mF capacitors.
 The converter is controlled using a control pin of the DSP with a relay and a transistor.
-The robot can kick approximately every 10 seconds. - 2.
+The robot can kick approximately every 10 seconds.

 Discharge and solenoid activation.
 An infrared sensor system in the bottom of the robot senses if the robot has the ball.
 The DSP sends a high-level output bit when the robot is in score position.
 To discharge the capacitors into the solenoid, the Discharge layer uses both the DSP kick bit and the infrared ball detector output bit to discharge the capacitors.
 Because the capacitors charge level is very high, the robot discharges it using a power MOSFET.
 A PWM signal is sent to the MOSFET to control the flow of current through it and thus controlling the intensity of the kick.